June 1, 2020

 You also want to make sure that both you and your grandchildren are protected by emergency medical benefits and emergency transportation benefits, in case any of you suffer a serious covered illness or injury.
 Did you know that emergency transportation benefits can arrange and pay to transport your under-18 traveling companions back to your primary residence or a location of your choice in the U.S., if you have a covered illness and must stay in the hospital?

 Our most popular travel insurance plans for family trips are the OneTrip Prime and OneTrip Premier plans.
-Not only do they include all the key benefits you need, but they also cover kids 17 and under for free when they’re traveling with a parent or grandparent.
+Not only do they include all the key benefits you need, but they also cover kids 17 and under for free when they’re traveling with a parent or grandparent (not available on policies issued to Pennsylvania residents).
 Compare travel insurance plans for your family trip.

 Read more: When You’re Paying, What’s Covered?